R0bL/Project_Initiation_DS5500/README.md

 # Decoding Corporate Narratives: A RAG-Based Approach to Navigating 10-K Filings

-This project is an attempt to e
+This project is an attempt to understand the shifting messaging surronding ESG messaging in 10-K filings

 ## The Landscape